Autoduality holds for a degenerating abelian variety: Autoduality for compactified Jacobians

 is, up to sign, the inverse of the autoduality isomorphism \eqref{Eqn: Autodual} from the introduction.

 If $L$ is a line bundle on $X$ that extends $L_K$, then the rule $x \mapsto L(x)$ defines a morphism $\alpha$ extending $\alpha_K$ provided the fibers of $X/S$ are irreducible \cite[2.2]{esteves02}, but when $X_0$ is reducible, the expression can fail to define a morphism because $L(x)$ can fail to be semistable.
 The problem of constructing a $L$ such that $L(x)$ is always semistable (i.e.~of constructing an Abel map for a reducible curve) is nontrivial.
-This and related problems are studied in \cite{caporaso07b, caporaso07, coelho08, coelho10}, and we direct the reader to those papers for results about the existence of an Abel map for a reducible curve.
+This and related problems are studied in \cite{caporaso07b, caporaso07, coelho08, coelho10}, and for further discussion on the topic, we direct the reader to those papers.

-Regardless of whether the Abel map extends, Propositions~\ref{Prop: RatlSing} and \ref{Proposition: DuBois} show that Hypothesis~\ref{Hypothesis} holds for $\overline{J}/S$, so we can form the family $\operatorname{Pic}^{\underline{0}}(\overline{J}/S)$ of Picard schemes.
-We prove that this family is related to the generalized Jacobian by an autoduality isomorphism:
+Regardless of whether the Abel map extends, Propositions~\ref{Prop: RatlSing} and \ref{Proposition: DuBois} show that Hypothesis~\ref{Hypothesis} holds for $\overline{J}/S$, so we can form the family $\operatorname{Pic}^{\underline{0}}(\overline{J}/S)$ of Picard schemes, and this family is related to the generalized Jacobian by an autoduality isomorphism:

-\begin{co}[Autoduality] If $\overline{J}/S$ is a family of compactified Jacobians extending $J_{K}$, then \eqref{Eqn: AutodualForCurve} extends to an isomorphism
+\begin{co}[Autoduality] If $\overline{J}/S$ is a family of compactified Jacobians extending $\overline{J}_{K}$, then \eqref{Eqn: AutodualForCurve} extends to an isomorphism

-that is pullback by an Abel map when an Abel map is defined. \end{co} \begin{proof} We prove the result by using comparisons with the N\'{e}ron model and the N\'{e}ron mapping property.
-There are $S$-isomorphisms

-uniquely determined by the requirement that they restrict to the identity on the generic fiber.
-Here $N^{\vee}$ is the N\'{e}ron model of $J_K$ and $N$ is the N\'{e}ron model of $P_K$.